Full Time 1yr

 Adiodun Odunowo, MSc Forensic Accounting student

-- Financial Crime and the Law: You will focus on an appreciation and understanding of the wide variety of financial crime and how the current regulatory framework and crime control statutes have developed to deal with them.
-Through examining features of corporate integrity and management control systems you will gain an understanding of the development and needs of corporate governance in the context of the control theories of the firm.
+Financial Crime and the Law focuses on an appreciation and understanding of principles of law and how the current regulatory framework and crime control statutes have developed to deal with them, covering the wide variety of financial crime cases and theory.
+You will also develop an understanding of the development and importance of corporate governance, including such features as corporate integrity and management control systems.

 We use a combination of teaching methods from lectures, seminars and tutorials to student presentations and activity-based case studies.
 We are committed to best practice in learning and encourage group participation promoting discussion and debate in a friendly yet, challenging class environment.